niamurrell/jekyll-blog/_posts/2017-08-06-bootcamp-wrapup.md

 ### Up Next

 It's weird being done with all of the big projects I was working on!
-Next to tackle at [CS50](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x) and my portfolio page.
+Next to tackle are [CS50](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x) and my portfolio page.